 Chef Armando Litiatco of F.O.B. in Brooklyn, which focuses on ihawan (grilled food), wants to introduce diners to the regional differences within the cuisine, too.
 “Southern dishes are spicier and include coconut milk,” he says, “and in the north, the food has more mellow flavors and more vegetables.”
 We asked him to walk us through five Filipino dishes you’re likely to encounter—and flip for—on the menu.

 “Similar to ceviche, kilawin is raw fish dressed with citrus.
 Instead of lime, we use kalamansi, a citrus that tastes like a cross between a key lime and a tangerine.
 The dish is often mixed with things like mangoes and tomatoes—and sometimes coconut milk.”

-2. Kare-Kare “This is a stew made of oxtail, tripe, and ground-up peanuts.
-It’s served with shrimp paste (fermented dried shrimp that’s ground and sautéed with onions, garlic, and tomatoes).
+“Kare-kare is another essential Filipino dish, a stew made of oxtail, tripe, and ground-up peanuts.
+It’s served with shrimp paste [fermented dried shrimp that’s ground and sautéed with onions, garlic, and tomatoes].
 It’s a must-try.”